51% of our customers were quoted less than £742.43 for their comprehensive car insurance in June 2023. | Correct as of June 2023.

 Frequently asked questions

-Can I drive any car if I have fully comprehensive cover?
+Can I drive any car if I have comprehensive cover?

-If you want to drive someone else’s car, or you want someone else to drive your car and you want to make sure you’re covered, you should look adding a named driver.
+If you want to drive someone else’s car, or you want someone else to drive your car and you want to make sure you’re covered, you should look at adding a named driver.
 Or if you only need to drive someone else’s car for a short time, you could consider temporary car insurance.

 What impacts the price of a comprehensive policy?